ibm-cloud-docs/vpc/bare_metal_server_profile.md

 {:cli: .ph data-hd-interface='cli'}
 {:api: .ph data-hd-interface='api'}

-# Bare Metal Servers for VPC (beta) profiles
+# Bare Metal Servers for VPC (Beta) profiles
 {: #bare-metal-servers-profile}

+Bare metal servers on VPC is a Beta feature that requires special approval.
+Contact your IBM Sales representative if you're interested in getting access.
+{: beta}

-When you create a bare metal server, you can select a profile based on your specific need.
-Each profile provides a different combination of hardware configurations that include number of vCPU, amount of RAM, and size of local storage.
+When you create a bare metal server, you can select from a profile family that best fits your needs.
+A profile provides a different combination of hardware configurations that include number of vCPU, amount of RAM, and size of local storage.
+The attributes define the size and capabilities of the bare metal server that is provisioned.
+{: shortdesc}

-Bare Metal Servers for VPC (beta) currently offers two profiles from the "Balanced" profile family.
+Bare Metal Servers for VPC (Beta) currently offers two profiles from the "Balanced" profile family.
 {: note}

 ## About profile families